yavorkovachev/Deep_learning_for_stoch_opt_control/README.md

 \end{align}
 $$

 An additional complication is posed by the approximation of an ODE embedded in a $\min$ operator.
-This ODE is used to track the binding constraints in the stochastic optimal control problem from which the PDES above are derived, and is given by
+This ODE is used to track the binding constraints in the stochastic optimal control problem from which the PDEs above are derived, and is given by

 $$
 \begin{align}